Hithaishikn123/Hithaishiknbpc/README.md

 }

-//wacp to find a area of circle
+//2 wacp to find a area of circle

 #include <stdio.h>
 #include <math.h>